-On top of that, employers also have specific notice obligations that require them to inform employees of their FMLA rights and responsibilities when employees actually seek FMLA leave (not many employees remember policies and information from when they were first hired!).
-These notice requirements help increase the likelihood that employees understand and utilize what’s available to them under the FMLA.
+On top of that, employers also have specific notice obligations that require them to inform employees of their FMLA rights and responsibilities when employees actually seek FMLA leave (employees don’t always remember policies and information from when they were first hired).
+These notice requirements help employees understand their eligibility and utilize what’s available to them under the FMLA.

 FMLA administration for employers